reubinoff/clinicult_documentation_newgen/a9bcd2c0cec5037332a93f2f27d31850cec34904/_sources/security.rst.txt

 ==================
 All Aws Resource will be created from Terraform. this means that Terraform will have an Account with AWS Access keys the grant him permissions to create resources in AWS account.

-In addition, we will have option to create new environment in :ref:`Clinic Onboarding` session. this flow create new resources in AWS account. hence, the host that run this routine, will have permission to create those resource. the grantted permissions will be from seperate account and will have only the required permissions **only**.
+In addition, we will have option to create new environment in :ref:`Onboarding` session. this flow create new resources in AWS account. hence, the host that run this routine, will have permission to create those resource. the grantted permissions will be from seperate account and will have only the required permissions **only**.